All-Time Favorite Christmas Traditions

 Go Christmas Caroling

-Whether you're cozy in your doorway enjoying the tunes or bundled up and hitting the bricks to spread some joy, Christmas caroling is a wonderfully merry holiday tradition.
+Some traditional Christmas activities are rooted in song.
+Whether you're cozy in your doorway enjoying the tunes or bundled up and hitting the bricks to spread some joy, Christmas caroling is a wonderfully merry Christmas tradition.

-Behind the tradition: Carols originated in Europe thousands of years ago -- the earliest Christmas carol was written in 1410.
-Over time more Christmas carols were written and many orchestras and choirs began singing them around the holidays.
-As carols became more popular, the tradition of singing them in the streets also emerged.
+Behind the tradition: Carols originated in Europe thousands of years ago—the earliest Christmas carol was written in 1410.
+Over time more Christmas carols were written and many orchestras and choirs began singing them around the holidays as part of their Christmas traditions.
+As carols became more popular, the Christmastime activity of singing them in the streets also emerged.

 Open One Present

-This tradition helps curb some of the pre-Christmas excitement.
-Gather around with some hot cocoa and some delicious treats and enjoy one, single present.
+This tradition helps curb present-peekers and indulge some of the pre-Christmas excitement.
+Gather around with some hot cocoa and delicious treats and let the kids—and kids-at-heart—enjoy opening one single present, such as a pair of Christmas pajamas.

 Behind the tradition: As early as the 13th century, the act of giving gifts on Christmas was very common.
 However, gifts were often pieces of fruit or simple toys.
-Now the holiday shopping season is the biggest and most lucrative time for retailers.
+Now the holiday shopping season is the biggest and most lucrative time of the year for retailers.

 Set Out Cookies and Milk for Santa

 The big guy and his reindeer work hard on Christmas Eve, so make sure you're leaving them a yummy treat.
-This tradition is fun to get the entire family involved in.
+This popular Christmas tradition is fun for the entire family.
 Make your favorite Christmas cookies, set them out before bedtime, and keep the leftovers for a post-present opening indulgence.